dtcc-platform/dtcc-data/README-server.md

 Access Request
 --------------

 Anonymous endpoint to submit an access request.
-Stores the request on the server and emails the admin.
+Stores the request on the server and (optionally) creates a GitHub Issue.

 - Path: `POST /access/request`
 - Payload: